 Heterotopias are inherently relational.
 In theory, as Chris Beiser has argued, almost anything can be considered heterotopic in relation to something else.
 A psychedelic headspace is conceivably heterotopic to sobriety, in that it allows otherwise illicit thoughts to unfold (thoughts not allowed or capable of arising within a sober mindset).
 This moves the sober mind arguably closer to a utopic version of itself, perhaps helping contain certain dangerous thoughts or else allowing repressed emotions depending on the individual.
 Still, such an implementation borders on an abuse of the spirit of heterotopia, in that the utopic or anti-utopic qualities are not of primary concern.

-Jameson McBride’s penetrating essay on the rise and fall of the group Post Aesthetics interacts profitably with the concept of heterotopia.
-The narrative McBride crafts, which does surprising justice to the group’s (subjectively and personally experienced) reality, is of a virtual space starting out as an other place, quickly becoming a “the” place, a system which purged and exiled members in order to preserve some utopian vision of a perfectly just or at least self-correcting world.
-The way in which Post Aesthetics’ splintered, and the very concept of an “a ‘the’ place” to begin with, are equal indicators of counter-culture’s binary obsolescence.
+Jameson McBride’s essay on the rise and fall of the group Post Aesthetics interacts profitably with the concept of heterotopia.
+The narrative McBride crafts, which does surprising justice to the group’s (personally experienced) reality, is of a virtual space starting out as a heterotopic space, only to require further purging and exiling to preserve some utopian vision of itself.
+The way in which Post Aesthetics splintered, and the very concept of an a ‘the’ place to begin with, are equal indicators of binary counter-culture’s obsolescence.
 It evidences a world in which there are a plethora of examples and varieties of heterotopia, each conditional instead of absolute.

 In any formulation then, the heterotopic is not so far from Turner’s idea of the antistructural: any and all set of alternatives to the current social system.
 Any and all counter- or subcultural arenas which exist in dialectic with “the” culture can therefore be seen as heterotopic.